 I was finally onto something magical.

-Before I read the book to the third round of students, I had already created a set of anticipation guides.
+Before I read aloud the book to the third round of students, I had already created a set of anticipation guides.
 Things had gotten out of hand—we barely scraped by with enough time to cover the mandated curriculum because they couldn’t get enough of The Outsiders.
 Students from lower levels were eager to start this level and begin reading.

 Use anticipation guides and reflective response questions that highlight what will grab their attention the most.